 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-This medication may interfere with certain laboratory tests (including certain thyroid function tests), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know that you use this drug or have used this drug in the past month.
+This medication may interfere with certain lab tests (such as certain thyroid function tests), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 This medicine may be harmful if swallowed.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.